Information for prospective students

 University events and visits

-The health and wellbeing of our staff, students and visitors is our key priority and in light of the ongoing situation we have regrettably taken the decision to cancel all university events and visits for the foreseeable future.
+The health and wellbeing of our staff, students and visitors is our key priority.
+In light of the ongoing situation we have moved all of our events online and have suspended visits to the University for the foreseeable future.